Nearly Minimax Optimal Offline Reinforcement Learning with Linear Function Approximation: Single-Agent MDP and Markov Game: Introduction

 An offline RL algorithm is usually measured by its sample complexity to achieve the desired statistical accuracy.
-A line of works \citep{xie2021policy,shi2022pessimistic, li2022settling} demonstrates that near-optimal sample complexity in tabular single-agent MDPs is attainable.
-However, these algorithms cannot solve the problem with large state spaces.
+A line of works \citep{xie2021policy,shi2022pessimistic, li2022settling} demonstrates that near-optimal sample complexity in \textit{tabular} single-agent MDPs is attainable.
+However, these algorithms cannot solve the problem with large or infinite state spaces where function approximation is involved.
 To our best knowledge, existing algorithms cannot attain the statistical limit even for \emph{linear function approximation}, which is arguably the simplest function approximation setting.
-Specifically, for the linear function approximation case, \citet{jin2021pessimism} proposes the first efficient algorithm for offline single-agent MDPs, but their upper bound is suboptimal compared with the existing lower bounds in \citet{jin2021pessimism,zanette2021provable}.
-Recently, \citet{yin2022near} claims that they can obtain the nearly minimax optimal bound for offline single-agent MDP with linear function approximation.
-However, a careful examination reveals a technical gap, and some additional assumptions may be needed to fix it (see Section~\ref{sec:challenge} for more details).
-For the Markov games (MGs) with linear function approximation, \citet{zhong2022pessimistic} provides the only provably efficient algorithm with a suboptimal sample complexity guarantee.
+Specifically, for linear function approximation, \citet{jin2021pessimism} proposes the first efficient algorithm for offline linear MDPs, but their upper bound is suboptimal compared with the existing lower bounds in \citet{jin2021pessimism,zanette2021provable}.
+Recently, \citet{yin2022near} tries to improve the result by incorporating variance information in the algorithmic design of offline MDPs with linear function approximation.
+However, a careful examination reveals a technical gap, and some additional assumptions may be needed to fix it (cf. Section~\ref{sec:challenge} and Section \ref{sec:variance_estimator}).
+Beyond the single-agent MDPs, \citet{zhong2022pessimistic} studies the Markov games (MGs) with linear function approximation and provides the only provably efficient algorithm with a suboptimal result.
 Therefore, the following problem remains open:

-In this paper, we answer this question affirmatively for offline linear MDPs \citep{jin2020provably} and two-player zero-sum linear MGs \citep{xie2020learning}.